geospace-code/georinex/README.md

 ```

 loads only Galileo data by the parameter E.
-`ReadRinex` allow this to be specified as the -use command line parameter.
+`python -m georinex.read` allow this to be specified as the -use command line parameter.

 If however you want to do this after loading all the data anyway, you can make a Boolean indexer